-Augusta Tow Truck Accident Attorneys
+Tow Truck Accident Lawyers in Augusta

 Many people rely on tow trucks to transport their car to a dealership when it breaks down or remove their vehicle from a ditch after an accident.
 Augusta residents rely on this convenient service daily, but careless truck drivers of these useful vehicles could cause serious accidents and injuries.

 Tow trucks aren’t as massive as tractor-trailers and other types of commercial trucks.
 However, they’re bigger than most passenger vehicles, and the occupants of smaller cars often suffer debilitating injuries and even death during a collision.

 You should not have to suffer when someone else was at fault for your injuries or the loss of a loved one.
 At Chris Hudson Law Group, our tow truck accident lawyers will help you fight for justice.
 Call us at (706) 690-4613 or use our contact form to schedule a free consultation today.